TrueWill/FSM.NET/README.md

 a textual DSL (domain-specific language) that defined a state transition table, and create a Semantic Model ([Fowler](http://martinfowler.com/books/dsl.html)).

+I borrowed parsing techniques from Fowler's book (see above link).

 This project also is helping me to learn F#. :)

 [Keith Dahlby](https://twitter.com/dahlbyk) provided help and encouragement.